 Background

-The EAT of HR+ EBC has changed in the recent years.
-Aromatase inhibitors (AI) as upfront , or in a planned switch strategy after T, have been added to the choice of tamoxifen (T) alone.
-Also, recently, the cyclin dependent kinase 4/6 inhibitors (CDK4/6) abemaciclib, showed a positive impact in the adjuvant treatment of the high risk HR+ EBC patients.
-An increased risk of thromboembolic events is well known in the T treated patients.
-The AIs showed a reduce rate of TE becoming the standard of care in the postmenopausal setting and in association to LHRH agonists, in the high-risk premenopausal setting.
-With the introduction of AI in the therapeutic setting, the incidence of TE events is reduced.
-Conversely, the addition of abemaciclib to the EAT increase the TE rate.
-We conduct this meta-analysis to evaluate the impact of the new EAT’s on the incidence of TE if compared to the standard therapy.
+The AET of HR+ EBC has been changing in the recent years.
+Aromatase inhibitors (AI) as upfront , or in a planned switch strategy after Tamoxifen (T), have been added to the choice of T alone.
+An increased risk of TE is well known in the T treated patients while AIs have showed a reduced rate of TE.
+Recently, adding the cyclin dependent kinase 4/6 inhibitors (CDK4/6) abemaciclib to AIs, has showed a positive impact in the high risk HR+ EBC subgroups, but we are seeing an increase of the TE rate.
+We conducted this meta-analysis to evaluate the impact of the new AETs on the incidence of TE if compared to the standard monotherapy.

 Methods

-We performed a meta-analysis of the randomized phase III trials comparing the experimental EATs and the endocrine standard therapy.
+We performed a meta-analysis of the randomized phase III trials comparing the experimental AETs and the endocrine standard therapy.
 A random-effect model to find differences in the rate of TE events between the experimental treatments and the standard therapy has been used.

 Results

 Twelve phase III trials were eligible.
-Overall the new EAT’s do not show a reduce rate of TE events (OR 0.780, 0.444-1.130, p=0.148) with high heterogeneity among studies (I2 86, p < 0.0001).
+Overall the new AETs do not show a reduce rate of TE events (OR 0.780, 0.444-1.130, p=0.148) with high heterogeneity among studies (I2 86, p < 0.0001).
 Excluding the abemaciclib trial, the incidence of TE is reduced (OR 0.609, 0.462-0.802, p<0.0001) with a moderate heterogeneity among the studies (I2 59, p<0.0001).
 Considering the upfront strategies with AIs, the TE events are reduced (OR 0.507, 0.394-0.651, p<0.001) but they are not if we consider the trials with the switch strategies in which T is used upfront before AIs (OR 0.762, 0.546-1.065, p=0.112).

 Conclusion

 Overall, the new treatments (AIs + CDK4/6 inhibitors) did not showed a reduction of TE events.
-The introduction of the AIs as upfront strategy in the EATs of HR+ EBC has reduced the incidence of TE.
-The switch strategy do not reduce the TE events, whereas the abemaciclib in addition to the standard ET has showed to increase significantly the TE events.
-The results of the currently ongoing trials with the CDK4/6 inhibitors will help to obtain more data to evaluate any differences among the different CDK4/6 inhibitors.
-Upfront strategy with AIs represents the safest ET in the adjuvant treatment of EBC.
-The update of the trial involving abemaciclib will clarify the weight of the TE adverse events in the balance of benefit/risk of this new adjuvant strategy.
+AIs as upfront strategy is the safest AETs of HR+ EBC, being associated to the lowest incidence of TE.
+The switch strategy do not reduce the TE rate, whereas the addition of abemaciclib to the standard EAT has showed to significantly increase the TE events.
+The results of the currently ongoing trials with the CDK4/6 inhibitors will help to obtain more data to evaluate any differences among the different CDK4/6 inhibitors and to clarify the weight of the TE adverse events in the balance of benefit/risk of this new adjuvant strategy.